Enterprise SaaS SEO: The Guide to Organic Growth

 • Load in under 3 Seconds: Optimize page speed.
 Slow-loading sites can lose 40% of potential visitors.

-• Make it Mobile-friendly: According to Statista, nearly 59% of global website traffic comes from mobile devices, so your site needs to be responsive.
+• Make It Mobile-friendly: According to Statista, nearly 59% of global website traffic comes from mobile devices, so your site needs to be responsive.

 • Implement Structured Data: Schema markup helps search engines to understand your content more effectively.